Tangi, Pakistan

-Tangi is a Tehsil (town as in some places) and union council of Charsadda District in the Khyber Pakhtunkhwa province of Pakistan.
+Tangi is a tehsil and union council located in Charsadda District in the Khyber Pakhtunkhwa province of Pakistan.

 Overview and History

 It is one of eight towns in Hashtnagar and is located at 34°18'0N 71°39'14E with an altitude of 327 metres (1076 feet) lying to the north-west of the district capital - Charsadda.

-Dr. Nadeem Jan is the currently serving as Federal Minister of Health Pakistan since 17 August 2023, he also belongs to Tangi.
+Dr. Nadeem Jan, who belongs to Tangi, was caretaker Federal Minister of Health, ahead of the 2024 general elections.

 Demographics

 Population

 As of the 2023 census, Tangi had a population of 35,659.
 The population of Tangi, according to the 2017 census, is 33,012.
 The population of Tangi, according to official consensus, over the years is shown in the table below.

 Educational Institutes

 Tangi is home to many good educational institutes.
 The most notable are Government Degree College Tangi and Govt Girls Degree College Tangi Charsadda.